Yechiel82/AISummarizer/README.md

 Deep Learning Project: Text Translation from English to Indonesia using RNN + Indonesian Text Summarizer using BART

-We also uploaded our model to huggingface https://huggingface.co/Mr-FineTuner/Summary-model-better
+We also uploaded our model summarizer model to huggingface https://huggingface.co/Mr-FineTuner/Summary-model-better

 Kelompok 6